kevmoo/hop/README.md

 # The libraries

 ## hop - core task runtime
-  * An object-oriented framework creating and reusing scripts in Dart.
   * Easy to create command-line scripts.
   * Define functionality in libraries.
 Add and update them with `pub`.
   * Nice touches for free: bash command completion, help, helpful exit codes